2000 French Grand Prix: Background

 The 2000 French Grand Prix was the ninth of seventeen rounds in the 2000 Formula One World Championship, contested on 2 July 2000 at the 4.251 km clockwise Circuit de Nevers Magny-Cours in Magny-Cours, Burgundy, Central France.
 Sole tyre supplier Bridgestone delivered the more balanced and less grippy Soft and the faster Extra Soft dry compound tyres to the event.
 Bridgestone technical director Yoshihiko Ichikawa urged teams to use extra soft compounds instead of soft tyres because they provided more car grip and understeer was less noticeable at the Circuit de Nevers Magny-Cours than on rougher circuits.
 The event featured eleven teams (each representing a different constructor) with two drivers each, with no changes from the season entry list.

 Ferrari's Michael Schumacher led the World Drivers' Championship with 56 championship points before the race, followed by McLaren's David Coulthard on 34 and his teammate Mika Häkkinen on 32.
 Ferrari's Rubens Barrichello was fourth with 28 championship points, with Benetton's Giancarlo Fisichella fifth with 18 championship points.
 Ferrari led the World Constructors' Championship with 84 championship points.
 McLaren and Benetton were second and third with 66 and 18 championship points, respectively, and Williams and Jordan were fourth and fifth with 15 and 10 championship points, respectively.

 Following the on 18 June, the teams (except for Minardi due to a transport strike in Italy) tested at the track between 21 and 23 June to prepare for the upcoming French Grand Prix.
 Coulthard led the first day from McLaren test driver Olivier Panis.
 Arrows' Jos Verstappen lost control of his car after a mechanical failure and crashed into the barriers at turn two.
 Verstappen suffered neck strain and withdrew from testing.
 He was later cleared to compete in the Grand Prix.
 Coulthard remained fastest on the second day. as Fisichella damaged the underside of his car's chassis, limiting his testing time while Benetton repaired his car.
 On the final day of testing, Häkkinen was fastest.
 Michael Schumacher stopped on track as his Ferrari engine failed, necessitating the installation of a replacement engine into the chassis.
-On 27 June, Ferrari went to their private testing facility, the Fiorano Circuit, where test driver Luca Badoer shakedown three Ferrari F1-2000 cars and practised pit stops.
+On 27 June, Ferrari went to their private testing facility, the Fiorano Circuit, where test driver Luca Badoer conducted shakedown runs of three Ferrari F1-2000 cars and practised pit stops.